 is attached to the fabric by heating it at application time.
 As with silk screened logo's, it can

 be felt on top of the fabric and will crack, peel, and pucker as the fabric wears.
-This
+Depending on the quality

 also called "digital printing" or "direct to garment printing" is a recent addition

-to the decorators toolbox.
+to the our decoration toolbox.
 It digitally deposits ink on the tshirt fabric the same way your ink jet

 printer prints on paper.
-It can reproduce stunning full color images on light colored fabrics.
+It can reproduce stunning full color images on cotton and some polyester fabrics.
 The

-technology there is no machine setup required which allows a single item to be produced cost
+technology there is no machine setup required which allows a single item to be produced at a reasonable price.

-effectively.
-The downside to DTG technology is that inks are expensive and they are slow compared to
+The downside to DTG technology is that inks are expensive and the machines are slow compared to

 is an excellent decoration process that provides a great looking finished product.
 It wears